hortonw/container-service/docs/command.md

 ## Parent Inputs
 More info to come.

+# Outputs
+If you want your container to produce files that get imported into XNAT, you need to define one or more output objects.
+You need to define where the files can be found (which output mount they are in, and what is the path within that mount) and where the new to-be-created object will live within XNAT.
+For the latter, you provide the name of an input, which must be an XNAT object type; the output files will be a new child of that parent input.

 # Template Strings
 When you define a Command, you can leave many of the values as "templates".
 These templates are placeholder strings, also known as "replacement keys", which tell the container service "When you launch a container from this Command, you will have values for your inputs; I want you to use one of those values here."